-We strive to provide the right resources and a healthy environment that supports growth and generates a positive impact on the organization through developing and fulfilling employee needs.
-On an operational level, we want to ensure that the messages from our leadership are reaching every employee and that everyone has the opportunity to give feedback, ask questions, and offer ideas.
+We make efforts to engage employees at all levels.
+We have maintained a central Communications Desk since 2013, to ensure that the messages from our leadership are reaching every employee and that everyone has the opportunity to give feedback, ask questions, and offer ideas.